Richard Gregson PhD MPhil FRSB

 Sony Nex-7 mirrorless (APS-C size sensor – 1.6x crop factor) interchangeable lens camera body (note – an excellent compromise when weight and bulk are an issue and the camera needs to fit in a (capacious) pocket but now overtaken by the RX10m3 and so now mostly used as my Digiscoping camera.)

-One doesn’t go everywhere with “big glass” so I am adding what they call a “shirt-pocket camera” by slipping a Sony RX100 into my pocket.
-A tiny thing, barely larger than a smartphone but with a proper lens, a large sensor and more controls and options than you can shake a stick at.
-A joy forever I hope and it should usually with grabbing distance whenever opportunity knocks.
+It’s not realistic to go everywhere with “big glass” so I have added a Sony RX100 for my pocket.
+A tiny thing, barely larger than a smartphone but with a proper lens, a larger sensor and more controls and options than you can shake a stick at.
+A joy forever I hope and it should usually be with grabbing distance when opportunity knocks.
 Miraculous electronics and optics in such a small package, how they fit it all in I have no idea.

-Occasionally, very occasionally, I publish a picture taken with an iPhone.
-Sometimes that’s all I have with me and under the right circumstances it can produce surprisingly acceptable images.
-I don’t understand people whose only camera is a phone, but you have to use what’s in your pocket.
+Occasionally I publish a picture taken with an iPhone.
+Sometimes that’s all I have with me.
+It can produce surprisingly acceptable images.
+I don’t quite understand people whose only camera is a phone, but you have to use what’s in your pocket.

 My standard quality camera for some years before I went over to Sony was a Canon EOS 7D SLR body – excellent equipment, but bulky and heavy and so eventually sold to someone with stronger arms than me.
 I did, however, retain two lenses, superb lenses, for use with the Sony cameras as adapters are available.
 Some earlier images on the archive photo site were taken with this camera.

 - Manfrotto carbon-fiber tripod with ball head and pan heads for cameras

 - Manfrotto aluminium tripod (light) for the spotting scope

 - Manfrotto aluminium tripod (tall and heavy) with gimble head for video